lawsie/guizero/docs-src/docs/titlebox.md

 ### Methods

-You can call the following methods on a `LabelBox` object.
+You can call the following methods on a `TitleBox` object.

 | Method                                                                                               | Takes                                                                                               | Returns | Description                                                                                                                                                    |
 |------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------|---------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|